dzhengg98/AAHomework/w1/other_ruby_methods.md

 ```

 ## #uniq
-Returns a new array by removing duplicate values
+Returns a new array by removing duplicate values.

 ```ruby
 array = ["a", "a", "b", "b", "c"] p array.uniq      #=> ["a", "b", "c"]